ThomasBury/arfs/README.md

 This package implements 3 different methods (Leshy is an evolution of Boruta, BoostAGroota is an evolution of BoostARoota and GrootCV is a new one).
 They are sklearn compatible.
 See hereunder for details about those methods.
 You can use any sklearn compatible estimator with Leshy and BoostAGroota but I recommend lightGBM.
 It's fast, accurate and has SHAP values builtin.

 Moreover, it provides a module for performing pre-filtering (columns with too many missing values, zero variance, high-cardinality, highly correlated, etc.).
+Examples and detailled methods hereunder.

 ## Installation